gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 ```

 Sometimes it is useful to check if the property of a given object exists or not.
 We can use the `.hasOwnProperty(propname)` method of objects to determine if that object has the given property name. `.hasOwnProperty()` returns `true` or `false` if the property is found or not.

+An Object is a flexible data Structure which allows for arbitary combination of data.
+We can also create an array of objects.
+Object of Objects, Object of Arrays and so on...

+JSON is a related data interchange format used to store data.

+Sub properties of any object can be accessed by using sequence of `[]` and `.` dot notion.